openc/openc_bot/README.md

 You often learn a lot about a domain whilst working on a scraper and it's important that this is saved with the bot.
 Follow the instructions in the generated `README` file and you should be off to a good start.
 It's important for others to be able to review and understand what you've written in case they need to work on it in future.

+## FAQs

+#### Why sqlite?

+It's important to be able to view and query any data you gather in order to check it's accuracy and quality.
+We use sqlite as an interim storage method because it has very few external dependencies and works well in this single user environment.
+See the tips on scraping for more details on how to query/check data with sqlite See the tips on scraping for more details on how to query/check data with sqlite.

 ## Contributing